 To qualify as a Guardian Family, you must live within a two-hour drive from Echt K9 and be willing to bring the Dog to us for breeding and the one year visit.
 One exception to this is that we will, on a case by case basis, allow families from the Houston area to become a Guardian Family.

 Guardian Families need to be willing to give monthly weight updates, withers measurements and quarterly photos during the first two years so that we can watch the Dog develop.
 We will use some of this information to update our website.

 How many litters will a Guardian Female produce?
 Each dog is individually assessed before determining their required litters.
 Generally, we look for our female Guardian Dogs to have three to four litters.
 The health and well-being of our breeding dogs is a priority to us so before to any breeding, Echt K9 will evaluate the Dog for continued breeding potential.
 This decision is determined by Echt K9.

 How do I start the process for being a Guardian Family?

 If you are interested in applying to be a Guardian Family, please take the time to fill out our Guardian Home Application (below) first and we are happy to contact you to discuss Guardian Home opportunities available.

 Dogs Available for the Guardian Program 1.
 Miniature Poodle Male in Spring/Summer 2020 2.
-Miniature Poodle Male in Spring/Summer 2020 3.
-Standard Bernedoodle Female in Spring 2020 from Pepper's Litter 4.
-Options for Purebred Bernese Mountain Dog in Summer/Fall 2020 5.
-Options for Purebred Standard Poodle in Summer/Fall 2020
+Miniature Poodle Male in Spring/Summer 2021 3.
+Standard Bernedoodle Female in Summer 2021 4.
+Options for Purebred Bernese Mountain Dog in Spring 2021 5.
+Options for Purebred Standard Poodle in Fall 2020